 Professor Alison Noble - Biography

-Professor Alison Noble OBE FREng is the Technikos Professor of Biomedical Engineering (a statutory professorship) in the University of Oxford’s Department of Engineering Science, Director of the Institute of Biomedical Engineering, and a Fellow of St Hilda’s College, Oxford, UK.
-She is also the current President of the Medical Image Computing and Computer-Assisted Interventions (MICCAI) Society.
+Professor Alison Noble OBE FREng is the Technikos Professor of Biomedical Engineering in the Oxford University Department of Engineering Science, Associate Head of MPLS Division (Industry and Innovation), and a Fellow of St Hilda's College, Oxford.
+She is a former Director of the Institute of Biomedical Engineering (2012-16).
+Professor Noble is a Fellow of the IET, a Fellow of the MICCAI Society, and a Fellow of the Royal Academy of Engineering.
+She served as the President of the MICCAI Society, the international society in her field, from 2013-16, and Past-President for 2016-17.
 She was awarded an OBE for services to Science and Engineering in the Queen's Birthday Honours list in June 2013.

 She joined the Department of Engineering Science in the University of Oxford as a University Lecturer in January 1995 and quickly moved up the ranks to become a Professor of Engineering Science in 2002 (at that time the youngest electee in the department).
 Early achievements also included being the first biomedical engineer in the UK to receive a 5yr MRC Career Establishment award.

 Professor Noble has held tutorial fellowship at St Hugh's College (1995) and Oriel College (1996-2004), and Governing Body fellowships at Wolfson College (2005-11) and St Hilda’s College (2011-current).